Deputy Assistant to President Trump for Domestic Policy, Former Deputy Director of the White House Office of American Innovation

-Ja’Ron Smith served as a Special Assistant to President Trump for Legislative Affairs and was the President’s liaison to the United States House of Representatives Ways and Means Committee, Agriculture Committee, Education and Workforce Committee, Homeland Security Committee, Congressional Black Caucus, and Congressional Hispanic Caucus.
-He has been a longtime advocate for economic development, crime prevention, entrepreneurship, and workforce development, and was awarded the Bipartisan Justice Award in 2020.
-Smith now works as Executive Director of the Center for Advancing Opportunity, which which aims to create economic mobility for people living in fragile communities.
+Ja’Ron Smith served as Deputy Assistant to President Trump for Domestic Policy and Deputy Director of the White House Office of American Innovation.
+As President Trump’s highest-ranking and longest-serving African-American advisor, Smith served in the White House in many other roles.
+He was also Special Assistant to President Trump for Legislative Affairs and was the President’s liaison to a wide range of committees, including Ways and Means, Homeland Security, the Congressional Black Caucus, and Congressional Hispanic Caucus.
+Smith now works as Executive Director of the Center for Advancing Opportunity, which which creates economic mobility for people living in fragile communities.

 Celinda Lake is one of the Democratic Party’s leading political strategists.
 She was one of two lead pollsters for the Biden campaign in 2020 and continues to serve as a pollster to the Democratic National Committee (DNC), other national party committees, and dozens of Democratic incumbents and challengers at all levels of the electoral process.
 Lake and her firm, Lake Research Partners, are known for cutting-edge research on issues including the economy, health care, the environment and education, and have worked for a number of institutions including the Democratic National Committee (DNC), the Democratic Attorneys General Association (DAGA), and AFL-CIO.